Causally constrained quantum operator dynamics: Structure of brickwork walls

 \subsection{Representation theory}

 In this section, we utilise the representation theory of finite $\mathrm{C}^*$-algebras in order to construct the detailed structure of wall unitaries in brickwork circuits and that of local conserved charges.
-We will focus on representations of a left-wall for convenience.
+We will focus on representations of a left-wall for convenience and refer to formal literature on representations of finite algebras in \Cref{app:rep_theory} while this section focuses on their application.
 From \Cref{cor:invariant_algebras}, a wall unitary leaves an embedded sub-algebra invariant.
 This implies that the wall is a representation of a unitary automorphism of the sub-algebra.
-We refer to formal literature on representations of finite algebras in \Cref{app:rep_theory} while this section focuses on their application.
+While this invariance property uniquely identifies that $U$ is a wall, it does not uniquely specify the unitary's parameters because walls associated with a particular algebra form a unitary sub-group.
+In this section, we will derive the properties of this group which in turn will specify the structure of all wall unitaries with a particular algebra.

-The invariance of the embedded wall algebra induces a splitting of Hilbert space under a global unitary isomorphism (a choice of operator basis):
+The invariance of the embedded algebra induces a splitting of Hilbert space under a global unitary isomorphism (a choice of operator basis):